Joeltronics/py_nes_emulator/README.md

 - **Ice Climber**
 - **Galaga**
 - **Balloon Fight**: works, but in Balloon Trip mode, the score scrolls with the level since we don't support split-screen rendering yet
-- **Ice Hockey**: works, but the title screen doesn't render properly (expected, due to some unimplemented PPU features)
+- **Ice Hockey**: works, but the title screen doesn't render properly due to lack of split-screen rendering
-- **Super Mario Bros**: works, but score scrolls with the level, and has rendering issues due to lack of background priority support
+- **Super Mario Bros**: works, but score scrolls with the level

 Major problems:

 - **Excitebike**: works, but lack of split-screen rendering makes it completely unplayable, as the level does not scroll
 - **Bomberman**: Freezes on title screen.
-Oddly, it used to get further than this (but got stuck after starting the game), when VBLANK wasn't being cleared on PPUSTATUS read.
+Oddly, it used to get further than this (but got stuck after starting the game), when the VBLANK bit wasn't being cleared on PPUSTATUS read.

 PPU & rendering issues:

-- Background priority isn't implemented
-- Right now we only render once at the start of VBLANK, so mid-frame updates won't work
+- Right now we only render once at the start of VBLANK, so mid-frame updates don't work
 - We don't limit to max 8 sprites per line
 	- This might sound like a limit we don't want, but some games actually use this intentionally (like doors in The Legend of Zelda)
 	- Sprite overflow flag is not set either, though thankfully there's only 1 commercial game listed on the nesdev wiki that depends on this, because of a hardware bug that makes the behavior unreliable in many cases